pyranid/pyranid/README.md

 The stream must be consumed within the scope of the transaction or connection that created it.
 Do not let the stream escape from the callback.

 For PostgreSQL, Pyranid automatically configures streaming reads with an autocommit-disabled connection and a positive JDBC fetch size when no Pyranid transaction is active.
-Use [`Query::fetchSize(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchSize(java.lang.Integer)) to override the fetch size when needed.
+Use [`Query::fetchSize(...)`](https://javadoc.pyranid.com/com/pyranid/Query.html#fetchSize(java.lang.Integer)) to override the fetch size when needed, including `0` when you deliberately want the driver default.
 Other cursor-based drivers may require driver-specific transaction or fetch-size setup.

 ```java
 List<Employee> employees = database.query("""